Coastal Living Trends: It’s All About the View

 Experts Close to Your Home

 Whether or not you start your coastal living project with an inspiration tour of Marvin at 7 Tide, you will definitely want to contact the team at JB Sash & Door for all of your Marvin Window and Door needs.
-Visit JBSash.com, call 877-JBSASH1 or visit 280 Second Street in Chelsea, Massachusetts.This post is a sponsored collaboration between JB Sash and Door and Boston magazine's advertising department.
+Visit JBSash.com, call 877-JBSASH1 or visit 280 Second Street in Chelsea, Massachusetts.This is a paid partnership between JB Sash & Door and Marvin Windows and Doors and Boston Magazine's City/Studio